 Here are 11 Best Authentic Lohri Recipes For You To Try:

 Heartwarming saag coupled with makke ki roti and a big dollop of butter atop.
 This simple combo is also the best loved and one of the most celebrated Punjabi delicacies.
 Sarson ka saag and makke ki roti is a quintessential winter delicacy that no one can resist.

 Boiled chickpeas wrapped in masalas and cooked to perfection.
-Who would really miss a flavorful dish as this?
+Who would really miss a flavorful dish like this?
 Ready in a snap, this is a quick and easy treat for one and all which you can serve with kulche or rice.

 Jaggery attains great importance in Punjabi cooking, especially when it comes to festivities and celebrations.
 Take a bite of sweetened Indian bread infused with gur.

 Festivities are never complete without those tidbits and munchies.
 Satisfy those in-between hunger pangs while munching on these crisp ladoos that are a perfect winter treat.

 Makhana, chiraunji with generous doses of fruits and milk make up for a sensational dessert.
 Any Indian festivity is just incomplete without a generous serving of sweet, end your lohri celebrations on a sweet note with this classic kheer dish.

 Just a handful of ingredients can promise a world of crunchy, sugary delight.
 Sesame seeds, ghee, khoya and sugar are all that you need to create some delightful magic.
 Til is a great winter ingredient that will keep you warm and satiated for long, prepare this barfi to relish while celebrating the festival of Lohri.

 Chikki is almost synonymous with the desi comfort food throughout north India.
 There's nothing quite like spending the chilly evenings with a cup of tea and bits of nutty chikki by your side.
 Made in jiffy, this is an essential winter snack for one and all.

 Thirty minutes, a handful of ingredients doused in unconditional love and generous doses of ghee, semolina and jaggery - this Gur ka halwa is a must try.

 Hassle-free chikkis coated with sesame seeds, loaded with crunchiness, full of delight.